-Outside of Concordia, Nathan has accompanied various Minnesota ACDA events, maintains a private teaching studio, is active as a freelance accompanist, and serves as a church musician and council member at his home congregation of Emmaus Free Lutheran in Bloomington, where he was also interim director of worship in the summer of 2013.
+Outside of Concordia, Nathan has accompanied various Minnesota ACDA events, maintains a private teaching studio, is active as a freelance accompanist, adjudicates many MMTA piano contests and exams, and has served as a church musician and council member at his home congregation of Emmaus Free Lutheran in Bloomington, where he was also interim director of worship in the summer of 2013.
 He has also been regularly engaged in musical theater over the past decade, serving in various capacities from rehearsal accompanist to music director in Chaska, Faribault, and Little Falls.
 His musical interests vary greatly, from Classical and jazz to modern music and contemporary worship.
-Nathan and his wife Faith have two sons, Josiah and Tobias, and are expecting their third child in January 2017.
+Nathan and his wife have four children.

 D.M.A., Collaborative Piano and Coaching, University of Minnesota (2012)